What is the Right Age to Leave Kids Home Alone?

 Who's minding the kids?

-After school, it’s never a good idea for a young child to come home to an empty house, so working parents take pains to make childcare arrangements that are appropriate and safe.
-But at other times, parents may need to go out briefly and leave their children home unsupervised.
+According to the Afterschool Alliance, 11.3 million kids go home to an empty house after school.
+While you may not leave your kids to fend for themselves, things happen: parents may need to go out briefly and leave their children home unsupervised.
 New Jersey law doesn’t specify an exact age at which children are legally allowed to stay home alone or babysit for younger children, so parents must decide that for themselves.

 The Right Age